tudelft3d/masbcpp/README.md

 Building on windows should be possible with Visual Studio.

 ### External dependencies
-[PCL](https://github.com/PointCloudLibrary/pcl) is currently the only dependency that is not included in this distribution (but PCL has many dependencies of its own).
+[PCL](https://github.com/PointCloudLibrary/pcl) is currently the only dependency that is not included in this distribution (but PCL has many dependencies of its own). `masbcpp` requires PCL 1.8

 ###Build with OpenMP support (multithreading)
 The build system should autodetect whether your compiler supports OpenMP and build masbpp with multithreading support accordingly.
 To enable multithreading on Mac OS X (tested with version 10.10), do